Information for parents and guardians

 - Most HPV infections do not lead to a health problem – only a small proportion of people with HPV go on to develop cancer or another disease caused by HPV.

 - Men who have sex with women who have been vaccinated will not be exposed to HPV.
-Most women aged up to 26 who grew up in the UK have been vaccinated.
+Most young women, up to the mid-20s age group, who grew up in the UK have been vaccinated.

-If you are unsure about whether to have your son vaccinated, you may want to discuss this with your GP or school nurse.
+HPV Action believes that boys should be vaccinated and that parents should ignore fake news about vaccination safety that’s spread through social media.
+If you are unsure about whether to have your son vaccinated, you can discuss this with your GP or school nurse.

 Parents and guardians will want to be sure that the vaccination is safe for boys.

-There are occasional stories in the media suggesting that some teenage girls’ health has been seriously affected by the HPV vaccine but the overwhelming evidence from scientific and medical studies is that HPV vaccinations are, in fact, very safe.
+There are stories in the media, especially social media, suggesting that some teenage girls’ health has been seriously affected by the HPV vaccine but the overwhelming evidence from scientific and medical studies is that HPV vaccinations are, in fact, very safe.
 The European Medicines Agency, World Health Organisation and NHS state that there is no solid evidence linking the HPV vaccine with long-term health problems.